uygaryo2/hello-world/README.md

 # hello-world
-baby steps
-these are the baby steps of a baby developer who wants to improve his programming skills with applying some statistical models & algorithms. yeah!
+these are the baby steps of a developer who wants to improve his programming skills with applying some statistical models & algorithms